10 Animals With Big Feet

 These rodents survive on a diet primarily composed of desert vegetation.

-Despite their small size, with a height of up to 5.9 inches.
-Jerboas possess remarkably large feet in proportion to their bodies.
+Despite their small size—they can reach a height of up to 5.9 inches—Jerboas possess remarkably large feet in proportion to their bodies.

-They rely on this remarkable jumping capacity to swiftly traverse their surroundings or evade any perceived threats.
+They rely on this remarkable jumping capacity to swiftly traverse their surroundings or evade perceived threats.

 While jerboas boast powerful hind legs, their front legs may appear minuscule at first glance, seemingly serving no purpose.

-However, these front legs play a vital role in maintaining balance during jumps, working in conjunction with their long tails.
+However, these front legs, working in conjunction with their long tails, play a vital role in maintaining balance during jumps.

 9. Polar Bear